thomasqueirozb/p5js-projects/README.md

 - Minesweeper

 - Clock

-  ..-It makes a ding every minute if the bell is on ..-Sound provided under the [CC 3.0 license](http://creativecommons.org/licenses/by/3.0/) by [aji\_ at freesoung.org](https://freesound.org/s/66136/).
+  - It makes a ding every minute if the bell is on
+  - Sound provided under the [CC 3.0 license](http://creativecommons.org/licenses/by/3.0/) by [aji\_ at freesoung.org](https://freesound.org/s/66136/).
 The original wav file was modified to mp3 using ffmpeg.

 - Sierpinski

-  ..-The Sierpinski triangle made with random chance
+  - The Sierpinski triangle made with random chance

 - RainbowBackground

-  ..-The name says it all
+  - The name says it all

 - Bubble

-  ..-Bubbles of random size that move randomly ..-Press Enter to create a bubble
+  - Bubbles of random size that move randomly
+  - Press Enter to create a bubble
-  ..-Hover the mouse over a bubble and press delete to delete it.
+  - Hover the mouse over a bubble and press delete to delete it.

 - RandomWalker
-  ..-One pixel traveling randomly across the screen
+  - One pixel traveling randomly across the screen